sunesimonsen/unexpected-presentation/content/presentation.md

 #### The extensible assertion library

+Note: What is Unexpected?
+Unexpected is an assertion library like Chai, expect.js or should.js.
+But is also very different as you will see during the presentation.

 ---

 Started in 2013 as an experiment.

-Developed activily ever since.

 Note: Unexpected started at One.com.
 At the time we were using expect.js.
-A former colleague of mine, Morten Siebuhr, tried to use expect.js for performance testing, but he concluded that is was way too slow.
-So I tried to investigate what was going on, and found out that each `expect` would create 84 assertion instances.
+A former colleague of mine, Morten Siebuhr, tried to use expect.js for a test suite with several thousands assertions and concluded that is was way too slow.
+I tried to investigate what was going on, and found out that each `expect` would create 84 assertion instances.
 I though I could do a better job.
-That was the start of unexpected.
+That was the start of Unexpected.

 ---

 Used by One.com from v1.0.4<br>
 and is used for all JavaScript testing now.

-Note: Andreas Lind of AssetGraph fame quickly endorsed the project and started contributing, if it wasn't for him the project would never have left the ground.
+Note: Andreas Lind of AssetGraph fame, quickly endorsed the project and started contributing, if it wasn't for him the project would never have left the ground.

-Note: The current version is v10
+Note: The current version is v10.

 ---